thosgood/this-weeks-finds/markdown/101-151/week102.md

 π~2~(S^1^) = {0}

-There is just no way a 2-sphere can get interestingly \"stuck\" on the
-\"hole\" of the circle.
+There is just no way a 2-sphere can get interestingly "stuck" on the "hole" of the circle.
 This may seem obvious.
-But it\'s not really quite as obvious at it seems, because if we move up one dimension, we
+But it's not really quite as obvious at it seems, because if we move up one dimension, we
 have:

 π~3~(S^2^) = Z

-This came as a big shock when Heinz Hopf first discovered it in the 1930\'s; before then, people had no idea how sneaky homotopy groups were!
+This came as a big shock when Heinz Hopf first discovered it in the 1930's; before then, people had no idea how sneaky homotopy groups were!

-There is a beautiful way to compute an integer called the \"Hopf invariant\" that keeps track of the homotopy class of a map from the 3-sphere to the 2-sphere.
+There is a beautiful way to compute an integer called the "Hopf invariant" that keeps track of the homotopy class of a map from the 3-sphere to the 2-sphere.
 There are lots of nice ways to compute it, but alas, I only have time to briefly sketch one!
 Suppose that the map f:
 S^3^ →S^2^ is smooth (otherwise we can always smooth it up).
-Then most points p in S^2^ have the property that the points x in S^3^ with f(x) = p form a \"link\": a bunch of knots in S^3^.
+Then most points p in S^2^ have the property that the points x in S^3^ with f(x) = p form a "link": a bunch of knots in S^3^.
 If we take two different points in S^2^ with this property, we get two links.
-From these two links we can compute an integer called the \"linking number\": for example, we can just draw these two links and count the times one crosses over or under the other (with appropriate plus or minus signs for each crossing).
+From these two links we can compute an integer called the "linking number": for example, we can just draw these two links and count the times one crosses over or under the other (with appropriate plus or minus signs for each crossing).
 This number turns out not to depend on how we picked the two points!
 Moreover, it only depends on the homotopy class of f.
-It\'s called the Hopf invariant of f.
+It's called the Hopf invariant of f.

 Moving up one dimension, it turns out that